KlyrhonMiko/axyz/README.md

 ## Overview

-AXYZ is designed to offer a premium and effortless experience for managing your focus sessions.
+axyz is designed to offer a premium and effortless experience for managing your focus sessions.
 Utilizing device sensors for motion-based controls and an intuitive interface, AXYZ helps you maximize your productivity.
 The sleek, deep dark mode design ensures minimal distraction while you work.

 ## Key Features